prody/ProDy-website/tutorials/cavitracer_tutorial/multi_modelPDB.rst

    <AtomGroup: case_study2_ev10_multi (5986 atoms; active #0 of 22 coordsets)>

-To identify pores, we should use :func:.`calcChannelsMultipleFrames` function first and identify channels.
+To identify pores, we should use :func:`.calcChannelsMultipleFrames` function first and identify channels.
 Results will be saved with ``'ch_multi_'`` prefix, each channel in a separate file (``separate=True``).
 Additionally, the requirement to obtain information about pores is